-7 Conditions to Create High Performance
+7 Ingredients to Create High Performance

 As Mr. Kopf said, the dream is not as elusive as it might seem.
 And what is a High Performance Sales Environment®?
-It is one where the conditions conducive to a successful sales culture have been put in place, which results in predictable, continuous, metric-based performance improvement.
+It is one where the ingredients conducive to a successful sales culture have been put in place, which results in predictable, continuous, metric-based performance improvement.

 1. Effective Sales Enablement Process